Emergency Management and Disaster Recovery Extension Certificate

 Marty Pollard BA, MA

-Marty came to the City of Calgary from the Canadian Red Cross where he spent eight years, most recently as Alberta Provincial Manager of Disaster Management.
+Marty came to the City of Calgary from the Canadian Red Cross (CRC) where he spent eight years, most recently as Alberta Provincial Manager of Disaster Management.
 During his time with Red Cross, Marty deployed to Haiti, directed the Slave Lake disaster operation, and has deployed twice to Manitoba to assist in flood preparations.
+As a volunteer Marty was deployed to the Provincial Operations Centre as the agency representative for the CRC for the first two weeks of the Fort McMurray Wildfire response.

-Marty has a BA in History from the University of Alberta and has recently completed his MA in Disaster and Emergency Management from Royal Roads University.
+Marty has a BA in History from the University of Alberta and a MA in Disaster and Emergency Management from Royal Roads University.

 Marty is an active instructor with ICS (Incident Command System) Canada, a member of IAEM (International Association of Emergency Managers).